Kong/docs.konghq.com/app/gateway/2.8.x/reference/external-plugins.md

 1. Define a structure type to hold configuration.
 2. Write a `New()` function to create instances of your structure.
 3. Add methods on that structure to handle phases.

-   If you want a dynamically-loaded plugin to be used with [go-pluginserver]:

-4. Compile your Go plugin with `go build -buildmode plugin`.
-5. Put the resulting library (the `.so` file) into the `go_plugins_dir` directory.

-   If you want a standalone plugin microservice:

 4. Include the `go-pdk/server` sub-library.
 5. Add a `main()` function that calls `server.StartServer(New, Version, Priority)`.
 6. Compile as an executable with `go build`.